-They bring materials from their research and blend the contents of them into the curriculum and pedagogical methods.
-Most notable examples were found in corporate finance, investment, and financial modeling where our team observed that the faculty members not only have a good grasp of textbook materials but also bring findings of their own research into teaching.
+The faculty members brings materials from their research and blend the contents of them into the curriculum and pedagogical methods.
+Most notable examples appear in corporate finance, investment, and financial modeling where he EEC Committee observed that the faculty members not only have a good grasp of textbook materials but also bring findings of their own research into teaching.